lamnhan066/features_tour/README.md

 void main() {
     // Set the default value for this app FeaturesTour.setGlobalConfig(
+        /// This value is the base value for all tours, each tour will have its own configurations.
+        ///
+        /// `true` : force to show all the tours, even the pre-dialogs
+        /// `false` : force to not show all the tours and pre-dialogs
+        /// `null` (default) : show when needed.
+        force: null,

+        /// Configuration for the `child` widget.
         childConfig: ChildConfig.copyWith(
             backgroundColor: Colors.white,
         ),

+        /// Configuration for the `Skip` text button.
         skipConfig: SkipConfig.copyWith(
             text: 'SKIP >>>',
         ),

+        /// Configuration for the `Next` text button.
         nextConfig: NextConfig.copyWith(
             text: 'NEXT >>'
         ),

+        /// Configuration for the `introduce` widget, can know as the description.
         introduceConfig: IntroduceConfig.copyWith(
             backgroundColor: Colors.black,
         ),